-In our printing house, printing artworks are expected to be submitted in printing PDF/X-1a file format.
+In Keskeny Printing House, printing artworks are expected to be submitted in PDF/X-1a file format.

 The PDF/X (PDF for eXchange) standards are developed in order to make the submission and processing of print files seamless.

 The name of the popular file extension PDF is the abbreviation of Portable Document Format.
 This file format was developed by Adobe, with the aim of visualising documents independently of various systems (operating systems, tools, software programs etc.).
 So, the main point of PDF documents is that they appear in the same way on every platform.

 Generally speaking, PDF documents are created and used not only in the printing industry, consequently they may contain pieces of information which cannot be printed or will cause defects in printing.
 The resulting problems can be avoided if the files to be submitted meet the requirements of the PDF/X standards.